solar energy system

 By: Jon Seibert, CEO of Vision

-A photovoltaic (PV) system, also known as a power system, supplies power through photovoltaics – the conversion of sunlight into electricity using semiconducting materials.
+A solar photovoltaic (PV) system, also known as a solar system, supplies solar through photovoltaics – the conversion of sunlight into electricity using semiconducting materials.

 Solar photovoltaic installers, also known as PV installers, assemble, install, and maintain solar photovoltaic systems on rooftops or other structures.
 PV installers use drills, wrenches, saws, and screwdrivers to put these systems into place — to connect panels to frames, wires, and support structures.